Marc Fennell: Podcasts

-In 2019 Fennell created It Burns, a podcast series covering the global race to grow the hottest pepper.
+In 2019, Fennell created It Burns, a podcast series covering the global race to grow the hottest pepper.
 In 2020 he produced Nut Jobs investigating $10 million worth of nuts stolen from California.
 Fennell also created the ABC and CBC podcast series Stuff The British Stole which has since spawned a television series airing in Australia and Canada.
+In 2025, he started a new podcast highlighting interesting parts of history, No On Saw It Coming.